 Am I required to pay taxes on my sports betting winnings?

 Sports betting winnings are taxable income, which means they are taxed like other ordinary income on your tax return.
-The tax rate that you pay on your sports betting winnings may vary from 0% to 37% depending on the amount of other income that you have, your filing status, and several other factors on your tax return.
+The tax rate that applies to your sports betting winnings depends on your total income, filing status, and other factors on your return.
 Essentially, the winnings are taxed at the same rate that additional wages would have been taxed.
 Whether you are playing in a fantasy sports league or placing bets on sports games, winnings are taxed the same way.

 How do I report my sports betting winnings and losses on my tax return?

-Most taxpayers report their sports betting winnings and losses on their Form 1040 individual income tax return, which is due on or around April 15 each year.
-The sports betting winnings are taxed like other ordinary income, so it is important to tell your tax professional about both your winnings and losses.
+Most taxpayers report their sports betting winnings and losses on their Form 1040 individual income tax return, which is generally due each year in mid-April.
+The sports betting winnings are taxed like other ordinary income, so it’s important to include both your winnings and losses on your return.

-Most taxpayers can only deduct their sports betting losses to the extent of their sports betting and gambling winnings.
-For example, if you have $10,000 of winnings and $5,000 of losses, you can deduct $5,000 of losses.
-However, if you have $5,000 of winnings and $10,000 of losses, you can only deduct $5,000 of losses.
+You can only deduct sports betting losses up to the amount of your sports betting and gambling winnings.
+For example, if you have $10,000 in winnings and $5,000 in losses, you can deduct $5,000 of losses.
+However, if you have $5,000 in winnings and $10,000 in losses, you can still only deduct $5,000.

-In addition to the limitation on how much you can deduct, you can only deduct your sports betting losses if you itemize your deductions.
+In addition, you can only deduct your sports betting losses if you itemize deductions.
 Taxpayers who take the standard deduction are generally unable to deduct their sports betting losses.
 If you are a professional gambler, special rules may apply to you.
 A tax professional can assist you with determining if you qualify as a professional gambler and can explain how taxes work for your winnings and losses.

 What happens if I forget to report my sports betting winnings on my taxes?